 Introducing Kala Listings

 While the Kala Team is focusing on creating a strong foundation for long-term value, they still see the need to provide a trade opportunity for our community.
-By the end of 2018, we will be releasing our very own private, peer-to-peer trading platform: Kala Listings.
+We will soon be releasing our very own private, peer-to-peer trading platform: Kala Listings.
 The Kala Listing platform provides Kala users with the opportunity to trade Kala while we make progress on the next milestones of expanding the Kala ecosystem and getting on a public exchange in mid-2019.

 Kala Listings will live in the Kala Wallet, and will be open to all Kala Wallet users who complete a simple KYC verification.
 At the time of launch, Kala Listings will facilitate P2P trading of Kala and BTC only; future development may include other features.